 There can always be too much of a good thing.
 Don’t get so involved in adding details to your writing that you make it wordy or difficult to understand.
 Your level of detail and explanation should fit the audience.

 To do this, you have to find the best word for each situation.
 Languages have so many ways to say things that many writers use long phrases to say something they could state with a word or two.
 Use the most accurate verb choice in order to eliminate unnecessary words.

 On the subject of description, you may choose to use a few key adjectives or adverbs to make your writing more interesting, but you shouldn’t use so many that you use them as a crutch, rather than finding the right word.
 While a few choice adverbs can help your writing, generally, they can be replaced by stronger verbs.
 Always review your adverbs if you are looking for ways to make your work more concise.

-Active, Simple, and Varied
+4) Active, Simple, and Varied

 Good sentences are active, simple and varied.
 Active sentences use stronger verbs.
 For example, John walks his dog is active.
 A passive version of this same sentence may read, John is walking his dog.
 Active verbs put the stress on someone doing something, rather than stressing tense or objects.
 Attempt to eliminate all weak word choices in favor of stronger ones.

 Simple sentences are much easier to understand than complex ones.
 Rather than using long, wordy sentences with unnecessary phrases, choose a simple construction that follows the subject+verb+object format.
 This makes reading your writing much less confusing, particularly for complex subjects.

 Do keep in mind that simple sentences can sound very repetitive if you only use them, so while you should try to keep it simple, change your structures once in a while, too.
 Varied sentence structures can make reading much more interesting.

 FAQs – Writing Conventions